On quantizations of complex contact manifolds: Introduction

-{\bf Notations and conventions} All the filtrations are over $\Z$, increasing and exhaustive.
-If $\sha$ is a sheaf of filtered algebras, we will denote by $\gr(\sha)$ its associated sheaf of graded algebras, and by $\gr_i(\sha)$ the subsheaf of homogeneous elements of degree $i$.
-We will use similar notations for morphisms.
+{\bf Notation and conventions} All the filtrations are over $\Z$, increasing and exhaustive.
+If $\shm$ is a filtered sheaf, we will denote by $\Gr(\shm)$ its associated graded sheaf, and by $\Gr_i(\shm)$ the sub-sheaf of elements of degree $i$.
+We will use a similar notation for the graded morphism associated to a morphism of filtered sheaves.